berkeley-scf/berkeley-scf.github.io/faqs/connecting-computer-wired-network.md

 The campus manages the newer wired network connections on the 3rd and 4th floors of Evans Hall in addition to the eduroam and CalVisitor wireless networks.
 This article describes the steps necessary to connect your computer to the wired network.
-Please refer to the
-<a href="computing/connect-rules" data-_mce_href="/830">rules</a> for
-accessing the network with a personal computer before proceeding.
+Please refer to the [rules](/faqs/connect-rules) for accessing the network with a personal computer before proceeding.

 1. Determine your ethernet address
     Every computer's ethernet interface has a unique identifier assigned